 Interest rates on most private loans are variable, which means that the payments periodically change in response to economic market activity.
 This variability makes budgeting more of a challenge.
 With excellent credit, it’s possible to get a private student loan with interest rates of LIBOR +2.0% or PRIME -.50 % with no fees.
 It’s important to keep in mind that high fees can balance out low interest rates, and 3% to 4% in fees is roughly equivalent to a 1% higher interest rate.
 You can compare a large selection of private student loans at SimpleTuition.

 While private loans don’t offer the income-based reductions in payments that federal loans do, it is possible to consolidate several private loans into one single loan.
 This can reduce monthly payments, although it will correspondingly increase the lifetime of the loan.
 If your credit score has improved since taking out the loan, however, it’s possible that you can get adjusted terms on your loan that are better than the initial ones.
 There are specialized education lenders that offer consolidation packages on student loans.
+We’ve also reviewed the best student loan refinancing companies to help you in your search.

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.